kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. The inferior gluteal nerve
 	E. The obturator nerve

-#### Answer: E. The obturator nerve - ?
+#### Answer: E. The obturator nerve - TRUE
+- ‘Scissor gait’ is a condition in which one limb crosses in front of the other during stepping as a result of powerful hip adduction caused by continuous, unwanted, nerve activity.
+The obturator nerve innervates the medial (adductor) compartment of the thigh, including adductor longus, magnus and brevis.
+If the obturator nerve were firing too much, the leg would be constantly adducting, causing the scissor gait.
+The femoral nerve innervates the quadriceps muscles, which extend the leg at the knee.
+The tibial nerve innervates the hamstrings, which flex the knee and extend the thigh.
+The tibial nerve also innervates the muscles of the posterior compartment of the leg, which plantarflex the foot.
+The saphenous nerve is a branch of the femoral nerve that travels with the great saphenous vein; it provides cutaneous innervation to the skin of the medial side of both the leg and the foot.
+The inferior gluteal nerve innervates gluteus maximus, which is important for powerful extension of the thigh.

 ### Q1.63
 _Avascular necrosis of the femoral head_ after fracture of the neck of the femur results from interruption of:

 	A. The lateral circumflex femoral artery
-	B. The internal pudendal artery - F
+	B. The internal pudendal artery
-	C. The first perforating branch of the deep femoral artery - F
+	C. The first perforating branch of the deep femoral artery
 	D. The medial circumflex femoral artery
-	E. The descending genicular artery - F
+	E. The descending genicular artery

-#### Answer: A. The lateral circumflex femoral artery - ?
+#### Answer: A. The lateral circumflex femoral artery - *FALSE* = D. The medial circumflex femoral artery - TRUE
+- The medial circumflex femoral artery supplies blood to the femoral neck.
+During fractures of the femoral neck, this artery may be ruptured and the femoral neck deprived of blood.
+The internal pudendal artery is the major source of blood to the perineum.
+The perforating branches of the deep femoral artery supply the posterior compartment of the thigh, including the hamstrings.
+The lateral circumflex femoral artery supplies the lateral thigh and hip.
+Although it contributes to the circulation around the hip, the primary supply to the head of the femur usually comes from the medial femoral circumflex.
+The descending genicular artery branches from the femoral artery, just superior to the adductor hiatus, and supplies blood to the knee joint.

 ### Q1.64
 A patient with a bleeding gastric ulcer of the _lesser curvature of the stomach_ is scoped to identify the source of bleeding.
 The vessel most likely to be involved will be:

-	A. The left gastric artery - F
+	A. The left gastric artery
-	B. The left gastroepiploic artery - F
+	B. The left gastroepiploic artery
 	C. The right gastroepiploic artery
-	D. The gastroduodenal artery - F
+	D. The gastroduodenal artery
-	E. The short gastric arteries - F
+	E. The short gastric arteries

-#### Answer: C. The right gastroepiploic artery - ?
+#### Answer: C. The right gastroepiploic artery - *FALSE* = A. The left gastric artery - TRUE
+- The left gastric artery is the artery that supplies the lesser curvature of the stomach (along with the right gastric artery.)
+These two arteries would be the most likely to cause bleeding at the lesser curvature of the stomach.
+The left gastric is one of the three arteries that come off the coeliac trunk.
+The left and right gastroepiploic arteries are the two arteries that supply the greater curvature of the stomach.
+The gastroduodenal artery is a branch off the common hepatic artery, which supplies the duodenum, head of pancreas and greater curvature of the stomach.
+The short gastric arteries are four or five small arteries from the splenic artery that supply the fundus of the stomach.

 ### Q1.65
 At the time of _splenectomy_, the _tail of pancreas_ must be identified in: